One Bottle Of Kate Middleton’s Favorite Beauty Product Sells Every 20 Seconds

 Plus, it's a simple addition to your beauty routine.
 Simply apply several drops to your face in the morning and evening, and your complexion will soon have that healthy, clear glow.

 Although it's technically meant for the face, rosehip oil has reparative properties that can benefit other areas of the body as well.
 For example, some women have found that it helps fade scars and stretch marks.
-According to a test conducted by Trilogy, 43% of women reported that it minimised their stretch marks and 41% said it improved the colour of their scars.
+According to a test conducted by Trilogy, 43% of women reported that it minimized their stretch marks and 41% said it improved the color of their scars.

 Oh, and did we mention Kate Middleton absolutely loves it?
 If you want to reap the benefits of rosehip oil and have the same item in your beauty cabinet as the Duchess of Cambridge, you can buy a bottle on Trilogy's website.